Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Results

-Concerning the spatial distribution of $J$, generally lower values were located in the extreme anterior region of the lung, near the sternum, which corresponds to the region where the largest displacements were observed.
+Concerning the jacobian of deformation $J$, generally lower values were located in the extreme anterior region of the lung, near the sternum, which corresponds to the region where the largest displacements were observed.
+Except for Case~5, the $J$ value was of 0.87 in average across cases, which is an indication of generalized volumetric contraction.
+Case~5 had a significantly higher average $J$ value of 1.3 ($p < .001$, Welch's unequal variances \textit{t}-test), an indication of generalized volumetric expansion.
 In addition, localized changes of $J$ were present in various regions of the lung, but did not seem to generalize across clinical cases.
-With respect to the distributions of $J$ depicted in Fig.~\ref{fig:def_measurements_boxes}, no significant differences were observed across lung lobes for all clinical cases.
-The values fluctuated around 0.9 for cases 1 to 3 and around 0.8 for cases 4 and 6, an indication of generalized volumetric contraction.
-Case~5 had a significantly higher average $J$ value of 1.3 ($p < .001$, Welch's unequal variances \textit{t}-test), an indication of generalized volumetric expansion.
-Case~4 presented extensive atelectasis in the lower lobe, which was clearly visible in the CBCT and was reflected via significantly lower $J$ values.